codeframework/Docs/Milos/CreateSpecialDataLoadingScenrios.md

 > Note: All async loading is implemented on the ```BusinessObject``` and ```BusinessEntity``` classes.
 This is NOT done on an ```IBusinessEntity``` or ```IBusinessObject``` interface level.
 Therefore, non-Milos implementations of ```IBusinessObject``` and ```IBusinessEntity``` may not support this functionality.

 ## Semi Advanced Topic: Async Loading with Business Objects

+> Note: **All async loading is currently in the process of being re-engineered.** Original Milos async loading was done on the thread-pool with manual operations.
+We have temporarily switched all operations to .NET async (using ```await``` and ```async``` syntax).
+However, we are currently evaluating what the most efficient way is to handle this going forward, because as it turns out, .NET async is not really the best option for all these scenarios.
+Current documentation here is still based on original Milos async operations.

 As implied int he above example, business objects and data services have the ability to execute queries asynchronously.
 This functionality is implemented on the abstract DataService? class.
 All data services inheriting from this class (which means all default Milos data services) therefore support asynchronous queries.